XYQuadrat/xyquadrat-blog/content/2020-12-23-lattice-posets.md

 math = true
 +++

-Continuing with Discrete Mathematics (because I am too lazy to create nice graphics for Linear Algebra right now), we shall examine the following rather simple problem:
+Continuing with Discrete Mathematics, we shall examine the following rather simple problem:

 > Prove or disprove: $(\lbrace 1,3,6,9,12\rbrace, \mid)$ is a lattice. (l06, 4c)